How To Dispose Of A Tv In Nyc

 Several major retailers that sell TVs also offer recycling programs for old electronics.
 These programs often allow consumers to drop off their old TVs at the store for recycling, regardless of where the TV was originally purchased.
 Retailers like Best Buy and Staples have established recycling programs and accept a variety of electronic items, including TVs.

-Typically, these retailers partner with certified recycling companies to ensure that the collected electronics are processed in an environmentally sound manner.
+Typically, these retailers partner with certified recycling companies to confirm that the collected electronics are processed in an environmentally sound manner.
 Some retailers may offer incentives, such as discounts on new purchases, for customers who recycle their old TVs.
 Check with your local retailers to see if they offer a TV recycling program and what specific guidelines or fees may apply.

 5. Donation